History

 1910-1920

 By 1910, with the completion of the LIRR extension, the Village was poised for expansion.
 Great Neck Estates and Saddle Rock were completed, and in 1911 both villages were incorporated.
-In 1913 William R. Grace completed 11 Middle Neck Road, also known as the Grace Building which housed offices and stores across from the train station.
-Designed by architect James O’Connor, the building reflects English style building traditions including a hip roof, red brick exterior, ground floor stores and upstairs offices.
-Through the years the “Grace Block” as it came to be called, would undergo various transformations, including upstairs residential apartments.
-The English style would dominate the Village, including its building and street names and public and private gardens.
-The large scale of the building also symbolized Grace’s power in the community.
+In 1913, William R. Grace completed 11 Middle Neck Road, also known as the Grace Building, whose three-and-a-half floors housed stores and offices in close proximity to the local train station.
+Designed by architect James O’Connor, the massive development reflects an Eclectic style that marries Shingle-style architecture and massing with “New England-style materials” consisting of brick and slate.
+Over the years, the “Grace Block”, as it came to be called, would undergo various transformations, including the conversion of its upstairs offices into apartment units.
+The Grace Building, symbolic of Grace’s dominance in Great Neck Plaza, is also evocative of English-based plans that featured large-scale commercial buildings containing multiple tenants as community anchors in commuter suburbs.
+Elsewhere, the English influence would come to inform much of the Village’s development, as manifested in Tudor Revival-style residential buildings, anglicized building and street names, and a proliferation of public and private gardens surrounding its buildings.

 By 1914 the peninsula’s population was approximately 5,000.
-In 1914 the telephone company established a Great Neck office.
+In 1914, the telephone company established a Great Neck office.
 With these new symbols of economic power came new structures.
-In 1916 the Great Neck Trust Company, now Citibank, built its headquarters at the corner of Middle Neck Road and Grace Avenue.
-The Greek classical facade includes towering pilasters, a full cornice entablature, ionic columns and an expansive lobby.
-Its size and visibility indicated that the bank was a major financial resource for the community.
+In 1916, the Great Neck Trust Company, now Citibank, built its headquarters at the southeast corner of Middle Neck Road and Grace Avenue.
+The Neo-classical facades incorporate limestone cladding incorporating towering pilasters with Corinthian capitals, double-height, multi-light windows, a wraparound frieze accentuated with medallions under a wraparound entablature, and an expansive lobby inside.
+Both its size and visibility signaled that the bank was to be a major financial resource for the community.

-Shortly thereafter the Nassau Building was erected at 45 Middle Neck Road where it remains.
-It is similar in design to Citibank with classical features and a limestone façade.
-It included street-level shops and offices upstairs, bringing workers to the growing downtown.
+Shortly thereafter, the Nassau Building was erected at 45 Middle Neck Road to the south of the Great Neck Trust Company.
+Similar in design to its banking counterpart, the Nassau Building includes Classically-inspired features and a limestone façade.
+It included street-level shops and offices upstairs, attracting a workforce to the burgeoning downtown.

-During 1916 - 1919 the economic growth of the Village quieted, as the country entered World War I. On July 5, 1919 Harry Krah, owner of the Krah hotel, sold a portion of his property for use as a restaurant.
+Between 1916 and 1919 the economic growth of the Village was curtailed by America’s entry into World War I. On July 5, 1919, Harry Krah, owner of the Krah Hotel, sold a portion of his property for use as a restaurant.
 The Wychwood Garden Tea Room, the site of small parties and gatherings, was popular among elite residents.
 In a few years the site would be transformed as the Village itself was transformed.

 An Oasis: Apartment Life